Are you looking to spend an unforgettable time teaching amazing children surrounded by the Annapurna mountain range?

 There are also, currently, three students enrolled who have Downs Syndrome so any experience or knowledge on special education and the needs of those with learning difficulties is very appreciated!
 There is a severe lack of awareness and skills when it comes to those with special needs in rural areas.

-The homestay, where you will live with the founder and principal of the school's family, is one of the most 'western' style houses in the village.
-You will be in a private room, have a shared bathroom with western plumbing, and be given two meals a day at the house.
-Lunch is not provided but can be arranged, although the two meals does tend to be enough.
-The day starts at 9am with the opening of the school and finishes at 4pm, with an hour break for lunch and two 10 minute breaks between classes.
-The work is not taxing but requires a serious intention to improve the English language teaching and students' lives.
-You will have time during the day to plan lessons, and time after school (as well as days off) to explore the villages and town nearby.
+The homestay, where you will live with the founder and principal of the school's family, is one of the most 'western' styled houses in the village.
+You will be in either a shared or private room, have a shared bathroom with western plumbing, and be given two meals a day at the house.
+Lunch is not provided but can be arranged, although the two meals does tend to be enough!

 If this sounds like the role for you then please get in touch!
-The position is for an immediate start, after all due screening and interview processes, for both single applicants or couples.
+The position is for immediate start and open to both single applicants or couples, no age restrictions.
 The duration of the role is 5 months, due to visa restrictions, but can be renewed depending on the satisfaction of both parties.

-You will have an experience like no other in Gaunshahar, it is a beautiful environment with beautiful people.
-We hope to hear from you soon!
+You will have an experience like no other in Gaunshahar, it is a beautiful environment with beautiful people!

 This is a volunteer position in the poorest country in the world.
 As such we ask all volunteers, whether teaching or not, to contribute to the running of the homestay.
 We cannot pay anyone to teach at the school.